kenschenke/Pascal65/docs/docs/langref/units.md

 and is included into the program at time of compile.

 A unit is made up of two distinct parts: an interface and implementation.
+Everything declared in the interface section is accessible to code outside the unit, including variables, procedures, functions, constants, and type declarations.
+Conversely, everything in the implementation section can only be accessed within the unit.

 Units are a powerful tool to encapsulate and organize code in a program.
 A game might have a unit to manage the screen, another to track game state,